DhirenAtodaria/budget-app/README.md

 # Oznom - Budgeting App

 This web application is designed to provide a useful overview of your general outgoing expendiure each month.
-It has features including detailed graphs automatically rendering with data using d3.js and allows you to enter your recurring spends such as bills etc. It's made with React and firebase.
+It has features including detailed graphs automatically rendering with data using d3.js and allows you to enter your recurring spends such as bills etc. It's made with React, Redux and Firebase.

 ## Getting Started